 Can I take my medication while breastfeeding?

 Most medications are safe to take while breastfeeding.
 Although medications can be passed to your baby in breast milk, levels are usually much lower than the levels in your blood stream.
 Talk to your doctor about ANY medication or over-the-counter supplements you're taking to make sure they are safe for your baby.
+View our list of safe medications to use while breastfeeding.

 Can I drink coffee or other caffeinated drinks while breastfeeding?